Robert E. Hunter: Career

+Hunter is the author of articles and a number of books.
 Until July 2018, Hunter was a Senior Fellow at the Center for Transatlantic Relations at the Paul H. Nitze School of Advanced International Studies.
 He was a member of the Secretary of State's International Security Advisory Board from 2011 to 2017 (when it was dissolved).
 He was Director of the Center for Transatlantic Security Studies at the National Defense University from 2010 to 2012, and Senior Advisor at the RAND Corporation from 1998 to 2010.